 On the other hand, the Owl's stump is surrounded by ivy, the symbol of life and growth.
+(Greene, p cii, points out that the owl is also associated with ivy in the early holly-and-ivy songs mentioned under "The Holly and the Ivy.")
 It urges a course of moderation rather than the nightingale's extravagance (OwlNightingale, p.
 165).
 And, most notably, it is sitting a tree all day for the argument, which fits the song.
 And while the argument is more or less a draw (neither side backs down), the owl seems to come off as wiser -- but the poet's sympathies appear with the nightingale (CHEL1, p.
 240).

 The drawback to this connection is that "The Owl and the Nightingale" was written probably not long after 1200 (OwlNightingale, p.
 155), and survives only in two thirteenth century manuscripts (CHEL1, p.
 238), so while it has interesting links to this owl verse, Ravenscroft and his contemporaries would have found it nearly incomprehensible.
 I doubt it can be a direct source.
 The song and the poem would have to be based on a common legend -- and one that lasted for 400 years.
 A poor bet.